 “As long as a habit or routine dictate the pattern of living, new dimensions of the souls will not emerge.” – Henry Van Dyke

-We wake-up from a good night’s rest.
+We wake-up from a good night’s rest and stare at the ceiling.
+We close our eyes and press snooze.
+We wake-up again to shift the covers and look at the time.
+We stare back at the ceiling while rubbing our faces and then we close our eyes.
+We let our minds drift.
 We stare at the ceiling.
-We close our eyes and press snooze.
-We wake-up again.
-We shift the covers and look at the time.
-We stare back at the ceiling.
-We rub our faces and close our eyes.
-We let our minds drift over task minor and major.
-We stare at ceiling.
-We try to recall a dream.
-We close our eyes attempting to squeeze it back into view.
-We snap out of it when we feel ourselves falling back asleep.
-We sit up in the bed.
-We rub our faces.
-We look at the floor to make sure there are no sharp objects.
-We stretch.
-We yarn.
-We rub our faces.
-We rub our hair.
+We try to recall a dream by squeezing it back into view.
+We snap out of it when we feel ourselves falling back asleep and sit up in the bed.
+We look at the floor to make sure there are no sharp objects and stand to stretch, yarn, and rub our faces.
 We rotate our head round and round.
 We rub our faces.
-We contemplate laying back down.
-We look at the clock or our phone.
-We place the phone on the charger.
-We stand.
+We contemplate laying back down after looking at the clock or our phone.
+We place the phone on the charger and continue to stand.

 All of this happens and we are not even conscious of it.
 The routine set in place over the years that start the course for our day.
-We don’t need a list.
-We don’t need to be reminded to do this.
-We don’t need help.
-We don’t forget.
+We don’t need a list or reminders.
 We just do it.

-When you think about it, we are all born successful.
-We all have what it takes to accomplish whatever aspiration we chose.
-We have the ability to lay a solid foundation and once laid we can choose at any time to change the elements of that foundation, one small minute step at a time.
+We are all born successful.
+We have the ability to lay a solid foundation and once laid we can choose at any time to change the elements of that foundation one small step at a time.

-Imagine for a second researchers looking into our homes through a two-sided glass.
+Imagine researchers looking into our homes through a two-sided glass.

-The researcher will come to the glass of your neighbor’s home and say, “The subject will complain every day about lack of finances but chose to do nothing about it.”
+At the glass of a neighbor’s home they will say, “The subject will complain every day about the lack of finances but chose to do nothing about it.”

 “I have concluded that the subject will continue this pattern for 10 more years.”

-The researchers all go silent and document this behavior and move on.
+The researchers will all go silent and document this behavior and move on.

-“I have concluded based off of the subjects’ history that they will continue this pattern for 3 more years before changing.”
+“I have concluded based off of their history that they will continue this pattern for 3 more years before changing.”

-The researchers all go silent and document this behavior and move on… to your house.
-What will the researcher say about you?
+The researchers will all go silent and document this behavior and move on to your house.
+What will the researchers say about you?